Azure/sql-action/README.md

     # optional for SQL scripts deployment - sql-file
     sql-file: # path to SQL scripts

     # optional for all deployments - arguments
-    arguments: # sqlpackage arguments for .sqlproj or .dacpac deployment or sqlcmd arguments for SQL script deployment
+    arguments: # sqlpackage arguments for .sqlproj or .dacpac deployment
 ```

 ## 🎨 Samples